-Chocolate Chip Cream Scones are a simple pleasure.
-They're rich & flaky with just the right amount of sweetness.
+Chocolate Chip Cream Scones are a simple pleasure, rich & flaky with just the right amount of sweetness.
 Perfect for breakfast or High Tea!

 I was supposed to go visit my younger daughter this week to celebrate her birthday.
 One activity that was definitely on the agenda was to have our traditional birthday High Tea.